 Whiteflies.
 The ultimate piercing/sucking insect.
 A big pest of ficus trees in California and Florida, whiteflies have multiple generations each year.
 One of the biggest hurdles to controlling them is their feeding location on the undersides of leaves, where it’s hard to direct an insecticidal application.

 Spruce spider mites (cool season) and two-spotted spider mites (warm season).
 Though not actually insects, mites feed similarly by extracting plant juices.
 In just two to three weeks after feeding, the tree takes on a dull appearance.
 After three to four weeks, the dull turns to bronze, and the tree is well on its way to severe injury.
 Early detection is a must.
-Spruce spider mites can have two population peaks in a season and thrive in temperatures below 85 F. Two-spotted spider mites will peak in the heat of the summer, on days with highs of 95 F and lows of 75 F. Control by switching active ingredients and using specific miticides, not general insecticides.
+Spruce spider mites can have two population peaks in a season and thrive in temperatures below 85 F. Two-spotted spider mites peak in the heat of the summer, on days with highs of 95 F and lows of 75 F. Control by switching active ingredients and using specific miticides, not general insecticides.

 Japanese beetles.
 Extensive defoliators, Japanese beetles feed on over 300 species of trees and shrubs.
 The larvae are some of our worst white grubs that consume the roots of turf.
 In spring, after pupation, adults emerge, ready to feed again.
 The sheer number of adults feeding and their above-average ability to fly enhance their potential for damage.
 Care must be taken to avoid insecticidal treatments for trees in flower, as those are prohibited by federal pesticide laws.